PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 - Modify or use brand files or trademark without permission.

-- Modify or use any of the assets without permission.
+- Modify any of the assets without permission.